Non-Gaussianity in rapid-turn multi-field inflation: Analysis of Perturbations

-In this section we will follow the same steps as in Section \ref{subsec:SectionHorizon} in order to obtain the non-Gaussianity parameter via the power spectra evaluated at the end of inflation.
-Specifically, we express the power spectra at horizon crossing via the power spectra at the end of inflation using \eqref{PRS_transfer} and, together with $N_a$ and $N_{ab}$ from Eqs. \eqref{Na} and \eqref{Nab}, insert into the general formula \eqref{fNLGeneral}.
+In this section we will follow the same steps as in Section \ref{subsec:SectionHorizon} in order to obtain the non-Gaussianity parameter via the power spectra evaluated at the end of inflation or any other time after horizon crossing.
+Specifically, we express the power spectra at horizon crossing via the power spectra at later time using \eqref{PRS_transfer} and, together with $N_a$ and $N_{ab}$ from Eqs. \eqref{Na} and \eqref{Nab}, insert into the general formula \eqref{fNLGeneral}.
 The resulting numerator is of the form

 where coefficients $c_i$ are functions of background quantities, $T_{{\cal RS}}$ and $T_{\cal SS}$.
 One can see that in \eqref{numeratorEnd} there is no explicit dependence on $P_{\cal{S}}(k)$, however the presence of isocurvature perturbations is implicitly encoded via $T_{\cal SS}$ as we will see below.
 The denominator at the end of inflation is given by the definition \eqref{fNLdef} as the permutation